 In this guide we’ll explore:

 - What is strength training?

-- Why are strength training workouts so important for runners?
+- What are the benefits of strength training workouts for runners?

 - How often should runners strength train?

-- Strength training workouts for runners: 6 of the best routines
+- Strength training workouts for runners: 6 of the best workout routines

 Let’s get to it!